Baklava Rolls

 Can baklava be made ahead of time?

-Homemade baklava tastes best enjoyed the same day it is baked.
-If you have leftovers, cover them loosely on the countertop and eat them the next day.
+Homemade baklava tastes best when you enjoy it the same day you bake it.
+If you have leftovers, cover them loosely with plastic wrap on the countertop and eat them the next day.

 How can I keep phyllo dough from ripping?